coding-fortunatus/financeAuditor/README.md

 Start the development server

 ## Usage:

 Once the project is installed and running, you can access it in your web browser at http://localhost:(PORT).

 To create an account, click on the "Sign Up" link.
 Once you have created an account, you can sign in and start tracking your financial transactions.

-To track a new transaction, click on the "Add Transaction" button.
-Enter the transaction details and click on the "Save" button.

 To create a budget, click on the "Create Budget" button.
 Enter the budget details and click on the "Save" button.

 To generate a report, click on the "Reports" tab.
-Select the report you want to generate and click on the "Generate Report" button.
+Select the report you want to generate and click on the "Export" button.

 ## Contributing: